Recognition and disclosure of government grants and other forms of government assistance is covered in IAS 20.

 Presentation of grants related to assets

 Grants related to assets are government grants whose primary condition is that an entity qualifying for them should purchase, construct or otherwise acquire long-term assets (IAS 20.3).
-There are two ways of presenting such government grants, including non-monetary grants at fair value in the statement of financial position (IAS 20.24-27):
+There are two ways of presenting such government grants in the statement of financial position (IAS 20.24-27):

 - by deducting the grant in arriving at the carrying amount of the related asset.